Hospice of Mercy Referrals and Admission Criteria

 - The patient and family know about the diagnosis and consent to hospice services.

 - The patient lives in our service area.

 - The patient and family know and accept that hospice is primarily home care.

-Contact the Hospice of Mercy office at (319) 398-6496 to make a referral or for more information.
+Review referral guidelines by diagnosis or contact the Hospice of Mercy office at (319) 398-6496 to make a referral or for more information.